 IFRS 12 requires disclosure of information that enables users of financial statements to understand the composition of the group.
 It is impractical for a large group to list all of its subsidiaries in financial statements and it is widely accepted that only major subsidiaries or sub-groups are disclosed based on aggregation criteria discussed above.

-Keep in mind that local securities law may also impose some obligations with this respect.
+Keep in mind that local securities law may also impose some obligations in this respect.

 The interest that NCI have in activities and cash flows